james-halpert/SN40Converter/README.md

 Run the script  python3.11 cctv_converter.py
 Browse to the .avi file in question

-A "Modified" file will be saed in the same location as your original .avi file
+A "Modified" file will be saved in the same location as your original .avi file